svenhjol/Charm/docs/vanillachanges/world.md

 ### Mineshaft improvements
 ![Mineshaft improvements](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png)
-Adds more ores and items to vanilla mineshafts:
+Adds more ores and items to vanilla mineshafts.
-* The central room has rare ores such as diamond
+* The central room has rare ores such as diamond.
-* Corridors have more coal and iron ores, some gold
+* Corridors have more coal and iron ores as well as some gold.
-* Lanterns and hanging lanterns
+* Lanterns and hanging lanterns appear.
-* TNT and loot crates
+* You can also find TNT and loot crates.

 ### More village biomes
 ![More village biomes](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png)